chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-10-07-Integrate-with-Machine-Learning-APIs-Challenge-Lab.md

         response = vision_client.document_text_detection(image=image_object)
 ```

-This line uses the Cloud Vision API to extract text data from each image inside the for loop.
+This line uses the Cloud Vision API to extract text data from each image inside the for-loop.

 **Note**: Make sure that you indent the codes correctly.